dotnet/performance/src/benchmarks/micro/README.md

 ### Categories

 Every micro benchmark should belong to either Runtime, Libraries or ThirdParty category.
-It allows for proper filtering for CI runs:
+It allows for filtering by category.

-* Runtime - benchmarks belonging to this category are executed for Runtime CI jobs
-* Libraries - benchmarks belonging to this category are executed for Libraries CI jobs
-* ThirdParty - benchmarks belonging to this category are not going to be executed as part of our daily CI runs.
-We are going to run them periodically to make sure we don't regress any of the most popular 3rd party libraries.

 Adding given type/method to particular category requires using a `[BenchmarkCategory]` attribute: